max-mapper/javascript-for-cats/README.md

 var thirdCat = { name: "ceiling", lastName: "cat", address: "Attic" }
 ```

 Why would we do it this way?
-Because now we have a variable for each cat that we can use to get that cats values in a more convenient and readable way.
+Because now we have a variable for each cat that we can use to get that cat's values in a more convenient and readable way.

 ![console](images/object-lookup.png)